hashicorp/consul/website/source/docs/agent/options.html.md

 * DNS Interface (Default 8600).
 Used to resolve DNS queries.
 TCP and UDP.

-* gRPC API (Default 8502).
-Currently gRPC is only used to expose Envoy xDS API to Envoy proxies.
+* gRPC API (Optional, Defaults to 8502 in -dev mode).
+Disabled by default.
+Currently gRPC is only used to expose the xDS API to Envoy proxies.
+Port 8502 is a convention used by various tools as the default.

 * Sidecar Service (Default 21000 - 21255).
 Inclusive minimum and maximum ports to use for automatically assigning [sidecar service registrations](https://www.consul.io/docs/connect/proxies/sidecar-service.html).